Matteo-Di-Iorio-s316606/Polito-Projects/README.md

+# **🎓 Politecnico di Torino – Master’s Projects Portfolio**

-This portfolio collects a selection of projects developed during my Master’s Degree in Computer Engineering at Politecnico di Torino.
+This repository gathers a curated selection of projects carried out during my Master’s Degree in Computer Engineering at Politecnico di Torino.

-The projects span different areas of machine learning and artificial intelligence, aiming to demonstrate both technical skills and the ability to apply data-driven approaches to real-world problems.
+The projects cover diverse topics in machine learning and artificial intelligence, with the goal of showcasing both technical expertise and the ability to apply data-driven methods to practical problems.

-Depending on the requirements of each course, the projects may include code, reports, and/or experimental results.
+Depending on the requirements of each course, the material provided for every project may include:

+* **Source code**

+* **Reports and documentation**

+* **Experimental results and analysis**

-Together, these works reflect a progressive learning path and a broad interest in machine learning applications.
+Taken together, these works highlight a progressive learning journey and demonstrate a broad and evolving interest in the applications of machine learning and AI.